Ingestion

 | Event timestamp | Supports live and historical time-series queries. |

-For a cross-product workflow, see Stream IoT Data to Infuse DB.
+For a cross-product workflow, see Stream IoT Data to Infuse-DB.